neams-th-coe/cardinal/doc/content/tutorials/triso.md

   block=MultiApps

 Let's begin with the OpenMC wrapping, in `openmc_coarse.i`.
-The only changes required are that we set a mesh tally type, provide a mesh template with the mesh, and specify a number of translations to apply to the mesh to move the mesh to the desired end positions in OpenMC's domain.
+The only changes required are that we set a mesh tally type, provide a mesh template with the mesh, and specify the translations to apply to replicate the mesh at the desired end positions in OpenMC's domain.

 !listing /tutorials/pebbles/openmc_um.i
   block=Problem